Sjors/nthkey-ios/docs/tutorial.md

 ### Electrum draft

 Go to the send tab and draft a transaction as usual.
 Click Pay and then Send.
 In the bottom left corner click Export, Export to File.
-Rename the `.txn` extension to `.psbt`  in order to sign with NthKey.
-See also [Electrum Issue #5954](https://github.com/spesmilo/electrum/issues/5954).

 Unfortunately we can't sign the resulting PSBT yet, which requires either a change to NthKey or to Electrum.
 See [Electrum Issue #5955](https://github.com/spesmilo/electrum/issues/5955)